Sha-Lab/FEAT/README.md

 - `temperature`: Temperature over the logits, we divide logits with this value, default to `1`

+- `temperature2`: Temperature over the logits in the regularizer, we divide logits with this value, default to `16`.
+This is specially designed for FEAT (and in the train_feat.py).

 - `model_type`: Two types of encoder, i.e., the convolution network and ResNet, default to `ConvNet`

 - `dataset`: Option for the dataset (MiniImageNet or CUB), default to `MiniImageNet`